-Depending on how long temps stay below freezing (32 degrees F), “frost tender” succulents may show varying degrees of damage.
+Depending on how long temps stay below freezing (32 degrees F), "frost tender" succulents may show varying degrees of damage.
 When moisture in the cells of a vulnerable plant freezes, it expands, bursts cell walls, and turns leaves to mush.
-In a “light frost,” leaf tips alone may show damage.
-In a “hard frost,” temps stay below freezing for hours, which can collapse entire plants.
-Succulents typically don’t regenerate from roots.
+In a "light frost," leaf tips alone may show damage ("frost burn").
+In a "hard frost," temps stay below freezing for hours, which can collapse entire plants.
+Succulents typically don't regenerate from roots.

 Crassulas, aeoniums, euphorbias, and kalanchoes are among the most tender succulents.
-A few succulents have a built-in antifreeze that enables them to survive temperatures well below 32 degrees F—below zero, in fact.
+A few succulents have a built-in antifreeze that enables them to survive temperatures well below 32 degrees F---below zero, in fact.

 Should you be worried about your outdoor succulents in winter?
 It depends on where you live.
 See "Cold Weather Care for Outdoor Succulents, By Region."